LitoMore/litomore.me/content/posts/2024-10-25-why-icons-in-terminal-are-always-terrible.md

 ### Is it possible rendering icons like `case 3`?

 It's possible, but not exactly.
-To achieve such a display effect, we need to have a correctly produced font, they are no longer bounded in a squared viewbox.
+To achieve such style, we need to have a correctly produced font, they are no longer bounded in a squared viewbox.

 Here I have built a preview in [simple-icons/simple-icons-font#211] that has fonts rendered with the same height at the same font size.